-In a UK first, we teamed up with The Big Issue to create a mini-magazine devoted to smashing period poverty and saving the planet – and it’s FREE with this week’s Big Issue week’s Big Issue
+In a UK first, we teamed up with The Big Issue to create a mini-magazine devoted to smashing period poverty and saving the planet – and it’s FREE with the Big Issue.

-In this week’s bumper 72-page Big Issue you will find a very special mini-magazine.
+In this week’s bumper 72-page Big Issue you will find a very special mini-magazine: read it here!
+What The Cup The Big Issue Hey Girls

 The 24-page special – which features a close-up of a menstrual cup on the cover – is all about why we need to smash period stigma, menstrual products, poverty, activism, the environment and what we can all do to make a big difference in the world by taking little steps.
 This is the first time a mainstream UK publisher has printed a magazine that is devoted entirely to periods from cover-to-cover.
 Inside you’ll find contributions from social enterprise champion Caitlin Moran and #Pads4Dads campaign conversation-starter, Michael Sheen.